AllenCell/EMT_image_analysis/H2B_and_EOMES_instance_segmentation/README.md

 ## Installation

 Ensure you have Python 3.12 installed.
 Install required dependencies by running:
 #*Note:* CUDA GPU REQUIRED, make sure the proper CUDA drivers are installed.
-# pick GPU version of torch which matches you CUDA version (https://pytorch.org/ 11.8, 12.4, or 12.6)
+Pick GPU version of torch which matches you CUDA version (https://pytorch.org/ 11.8, 12.4, or 12.6)

 BFS segmentation workflow app install instructions: